 We think about romance a lot around here, and are always searching for stories that explore love in all its glory.
 While these books aren’t all romances at their core, the love story in each of them is wonderful and complex.
 Here are 8 books with LGBTQ+ love stories you need to add to your list right now.

-8 LGBTQ+ Love Stories You Need To Read
+8 LGBTQIA+ Love Stories You Need To Read

 1. Autoboyography by Christina Lauren

 Tanner Scott, who identifies as bisexual, comes to terms with his feelings towards Sebastian Brother, all while living in a conservative Mormon community in Provo, Utah.